pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

 To change the owner of a paid site (e.g. Personal, Pro, Business), you'll need to update the billing information by clicking **Invite a business owner to pay for this site** within in the Settings page of the Site Dashboard.
 Enter the email address for the new site owner and select the applicable plan for the site.
 Once the new owner receives the invitation they will be directed to provide payment information, at which point they will assume ownership of the site.

-Enterprise Organizations can use the same process to assume ownership of a site; however, Agency Partners do not have the ability to own sites directly.
+Enterprise Organizations can use the same process to assume ownership of a site; however, Partner Organizations  cannot own sites directly.

 For Sandbox sites, within the Team modal, the site owner can click **Make Owner** next to the team member that should receive ownership of the site.